Binary0011247/AI-Tutor-RAG/README.md

 | `/web` | App Router UI only.
 Talks to the API over HTTP. | [Vercel](https://ai-tutor-rag.vercel.app/) |
 | `/server` | Upload, rasterize, Gemini calls, mapping, grading, in-memory jobs. | Render (`https://ai-tutor-rag.onrender.com`) |

+### Engineering notes

+A few choices that affect a live demo.
+This is not a distributed-systems write-up.

+- **Two hosts.** Vision jobs outlive a Vercel function timeout, so the UI and the Gemini worker are separate.
+That is the only reason the live app is two URLs.
+- **File-pair cache.** SHA-256 of the two uploaded files.
+Re-uploading the **same** PDFs returns the cached pipeline and does not call Gemini again.
+Teacher overrides are **not** stored in that cache.
+- **In-memory jobs.** No database, as the brief allows.
+A job lasts about an hour or until the API process restarts.
+- **Rate limit, retries, health.** 10 uploads per IP per minute; Gemini retries on per-minute 429s; the upload page pings `/health` so a sleeping Render instance is more likely to be awake.
+- **Docker.** Optional, local API only (`docker compose up`).
+Production is Vercel + Render, not a container fleet.

 ---

 ## Tech stack